rajsha72/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-azure-ai-foundry/docs/core-labs/2-models/22-evaluate-models.md

 ---

 !!! note "Next Step"
-    When evaluations are complete, close the notebook and proceed to customization labs.
+    When evaluations are complete, **close the notebook** and proceed to [building a custom grader.](../3-customization/32-custom-grader.md)